 Description This command will configure the locally enabled password for the enable admin command.
-When a user chooses the "local_enable" method to promote user level privileges to administrator privileges, config admin local_enable he or she will be prompted to enter the password configured here, that is set locally on the Switch.
+When a user chooses the "local_enable" method to promote user level privileges to administrator privileges, he or she will be prompted to enter the password configured here that is set locally on the Switch.

-Parameters <password 15> - After entering this command, the user will be prompted to enter the old password, then a new password in an alphanumeric string of no more than 15 characters, and finally prompted to enter the new password again for confirmation.
+prompted to enter the old password, then a new password in an alphanumeric string of no more than 15 characters, and finally prompted to enter the new password again for confirmation.
 See the example below.

-To configure the password for the "local enable" authentication method.
+To configure the password for the "local_enable" authentication method.

-DES-3526:4#config admin local_enable

-Command: config admin local_ebable
+DES-3500:4#config admin local_enable Command: config admin local_enable